WaveEngine/EvergineDocs/manual/extensions/imgui/features.md

 ## HorizontalScrollbar

-The **HorizontalScrollbar** Control is similar to a Slider Control, but visually similar to Scrolling elements for web browsers or word processors.
+The **HorizontalScrollbar** Control is similar to a Slider Control, but visually similar to scrolling elements for web browsers or word processors.
 This control is used to navigate the ScrollView Control.

 ## VerticalScrollbar

-The **VerticalScrollbar** Control is similar to a Slider Control, but visually similar to Scrolling elements for web browsers or word processors.
+The **VerticalScrollbar** Control is similar to a Slider Control, but visually similar to scrolling elements for web browsers or word processors.
 This control is used to navigate the ScrollView Control.

 ## ScrollView

-**ScrollViews** are Controls that display a viewable area of a much larger set of Controls.
+**ScrollViews** are Controls that display a viewable area of a much larger set of controls.

 ## Images

-The **images** control allow to display the content of texture, this is a non-interactive control.
+The **Images** control allows displaying the content of a texture.
+This is a non-interactive control.